The Devil’s Kingdom of Death

 The Bible speaks of three kinds of death: (1) Spiritual death (Ephesians 2:1; 1 John 3:14).
 (2) Temporal death, the “first death,” described by Jesus as “sleep” (John 11:11–14; Revelation 2:10; 12:11).
 (3) Eternal death, the “second death” (Matthew 10:28; James 5:20; Revelation 2:11; 20:6, 14; 21:8).

-Praise God, through Christ’s sacrificial death on the cross, He destroyed death.
+Praise God, through Christ’s sacrificial death on the cross, He destroyed death and its originator.
 “Inasmuch then as the children have partaken of flesh and blood, He Himself likewise shared in the same, that through death He might destroy him who had the power of death, that is, the devil” (Hebrews 2:14).
 When Jesus died on the cross, the devil seemed to have won; for it seemed that even the Son of God recognized the devil’s power of death and yielded to it.
 But the devil’s power over death has been shattered, for though natural death still rules, the resurrection is now secured to the believers (1 Corinthians 15:20–22, 51–57).

 Christ entered the strong man’s house (Mark 3:27), tied the enemy, and set his captives free.
 When the devil thought he had Christ in his clutch, when the tomb was sealed and Christ imprisoned in, the devil rejoiced.
 But, hallelujah, Christ came out victorious from the bound of death and got out of the grave, for “it was not possible that he should be holden of it” (Acts 2:24).
 Not only did Christ Himself rise, but “the graves were opened; and many bodies of the saints which slept arose, and came out of the graves after his resurrection” (Matthew 27:52, 53).